The Throne of God – Revelation 4

 In John’s continued description he sees a sea of glass around the throne.
 As with the seven lamps John had mentioned in Rev. 4:5, so the reference here to the sea of glass correlates to Tabernacle and Temple articles.
 Just as the Temple had seven lights, so John sees seven lamps; just as the Temple had a laver for washing, so John sees a sea of glass.
 The lights and lamp represent the Holy Spirit, and the laver and sea represent God’s purity.
 The four creatures John sees may seem grotesque, yet remember that the language is symbolic.
 Note, too, that John’s description follows that of Ezekiel (cf. Ezek.
 1, 10).
 In Ezek.
 10:20 we learn that these creatures are cherubim.
 In John’s description the lion represents strength, the calf represents service, the human represents rationality, and the eagle represents swiftness.
 Note that the song of the cherubim is the same as that of the seraphim at Isa.
 6:3.

 As was noted, the cherubim continually sing the song of the seraphim in praise of God, saying, “Holy, holy, holy, is the Lord God Almighty, who was and is and is to come!”
 (Rev. 4:8).
 Yet, John also notes that the twenty-four elders—that is, the redeemed from all the ages—sing, as well.
 The song of the church is, “Worthy are you, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they exist and were created” (Rev. 4:11).
 This song is significant, as it attributes to God both the creation and the sustenance of all things.
 This means that God is over all things, both good and evil.
-This teaching is meant to encourage those in the midst of trials in regard to God’s sovereignty and His providence.
+This teaching is meant to encourage believers, who are currently in trials, about the truth of God’s sovereignty and providence.
 Note Paul’s similar teaching at Col. 1:16–17, “For by him all things were created . . . and in him all things hold together.”

 - When individuals in the Bible see God in person, in a trance, in a dream, or in a vision, how do they react when seeing Him?